dadafafa/draw.io/README.md

 # vpn
-Tutorial on setting up a VPN (copy from https://my.oschina.net/zhoudage/blog/1630728 )
+Tutorial on setting up a VPN ( [reference link which is Chinese]( https://my.oschina.net/zhoudage/blog/1630728 ))

 # 1.Install openswan